 One of the main advantages of an IX is that it lowers the need for a third-party network to support data retrieval requests.
 This reduces the chance of a potential traffic bottleneck, which would increase latency.
 By utilizing an IX peering platform, companies can bypass congested IP transit routes and select which network it sends its traffic, thus improving performance for its end users.

 Some Internet Exchanges are distributed platforms connecting multiple data centers.
 This means organizations can reach all connected networks in a metro region via the shortest route, regardless of which data center the networks are located.
-Among the many benefits of collocating with Telehouse is the ability to connect to state-of-the-art peering exchanges in New York (NYIIX) and Los Angeles (LAIIX).
+Among the many benefits of colocating with TELEHOUSE America is the ability to connect to NYIIX, our state-of-the-art peering exchanges in New York, Los Angeles and Philadelphia.
 NYIIX currently has seven peering locations in the New York-New Jersey metro area.

 Telehouse is a Gold Sponsor of the Global Peering Forum (GPF) 12.0 taking place April 24-27 in New York City.
 The annual event promotes interconnection and converges decision-makers from global ISPs, Content Delivery Networks, cloud and interconnection service providers.